 The VITF recommended that CBJ take a more active role in scheduling at the public docks.
 This function has traditionally been left to a third party.
 The task force also recommended that CBJ negotiate with the industry to schedule and locate ships in a way that manages congestion by staggering arrivals and departures and locating larger ships at the CBJ docks.
-Another recommendation was to negotiate with the industry to limit the number of ships to five large ships per day and discourage or prohibit lightering by large ships if an additional dock is constructed.
+Another recommendation was to negotiate with the industry to limit the number of ships to five large ships (defined by the VITF as those that exceed a 500 passenger capacity) per day and discourage or prohibit lightering by large ships if an additional dock is constructed.
+It was also recommended that CBJ work with the industry to eliminate hot berthing, the practice of scheduling two large ships at the same dock back to back on the same day.